Overview

 How it works

-In addition to Safety rules, Mountaya iframes are shaped by two key elements:
+In addition to safety rules, Mountaya iframes are shaped by two key elements:

 Together, these elements give you the flexibility to tailor embedded experiences while ensuring consistency, performance, and control.